 Sitting in the foothills of Mont Blanc, Chamonix is heralded as a mecca for skiers, snowboarders and free riders.

 In Chamonix, there is a wide variation in slopes, from beginner-friendly slopes in Les Houches, all the way up to the Vallée Blanche descent from the Aiguille du Midi.
-Although Chamonix is the main town, ski areas of Les Houches, Les Grands-Montets and Argentière are just a bus ride away.
-This is the ideal resort for those looking for a short break, or a resort with a short transfer.
+Chamonix ski holidays can be enjoyed through the along the valley, because although Chamonix is the main town, ski areas of Les Houches, Les Grands-Montets, Argentière and Balme - Le Tour/Vallorcine are just a bus ride away.
+This is the ideal resort for those looking for a short break, or a resort with a short transfer as it is one of the closest ski resorts to Geneva airport .
 If you are an advanced skier or snowboarder this is the resort for you.